 Then more fun began, watching the cast of Cars 3 interact with each other while fielding questions from NASCAR racing consultant, Ray Evernham.
 Ray spent years being Jeff Gordon’s crew chief so his questions were interspersed with apropos racing terminology.
 Questions quickly were handed off to members of the press audience, where cast members shared their feelings on why this movie was so important to them.

-Cruz Ramirez, voiced by Cristela Alonzo of comedy fame, is a new addition to the Cars story line.
+Cruz Ramirez, voiced by Cristela Alonzo of comedy fame, is a new addition to the Piston Cup racing stories.
 Cruz is a professional race car trainer with a penchant for routine and use of the technology made available by Sterling, one of Lightning McQueen’s biggest fans.
 Without giving away anything from the movie, things don’t go as planned.
 These new challenges and hurdles and the relationship between Cruz and Lightning make up a large part of the rest of the movie and they are make up a lot of the reason behind why so much of the cast was excited to take part in Cars 3.

 Cristela Alonzo’s childhood was one of love amidst the fight to survive in a poor family living in a border town of Texas.
 This upbringing enabled her to relate to the character she played, and helped her to see the main message of the storyline: don’t ever let anyone tell you what you can or can’t do, including yourself.
 We all face challenges, and it doesn’t matter whether we’re male or female, car or human, but we can surmount our challenges and accomplish what we choose.